Essential Facts and Figures

 - Home to the College of Engineering, the College of Textiles, the College of Veterinary Medicine and the Institute for Emerging Issues, a think tank focused on tackling big issues that affect North Carolina’s prosperity

-- Office of Technology Commercialization and New Ventures: Helping faculty and entrepreneurs commercialize discoveries made at NC State
+- Office of Research Commercialization: Helping faculty and entrepreneurs commercialize discoveries made at NC State

 - The Incubator @ Centennial Campus: Supporting high-tech startups by facilitating unparalleled access to world-leading researchers